sandydunlop/website/docs/markista/index.md

 :  Create links to classes defined outside of the API being documented (eg. [java.utils.String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html))

-`-flatten`
+`--flatten-modules`
+:  Don't create individual module directories
+:  This option should be used if you have multiple modules in individual subprojects and want to be able to link between them in the docs

+`--flatten-packages`
-:  Don't create directories that contain no classes
+:  Don't create package directories that contain no classes

+`-tabs`
+:  Display summary tables in content tabs

 `-verbose`
 :  Display progress information

 ## Download

-JAR files for version 0.1.7 are available to [download here](https://github.com/sandydunlop/markista/releases/tag/r0.1.7).
+JAR files for version 0.1.11 are available to [download here](https://github.com/sandydunlop/markista/releases/tag/r0.1.11).

 ## Source Code